by Glynis Sherwood MEd

 - Consider getting counselling from a therapist who specializes in family abuse and scapegoating.
 If you are the adult child of a narcissistic parent(s) you have been deprived of essential parental support and appropriate guidance.
 If you are questioning your self worth, have a hard time bonding with others, are vulnerable to falling into negative relationships (repeating the original trauma), or prone to self destructive behavior, seek counselling to help you build up you sense of self worth, overcome the hurt and become the person you are meant to be – a person of worth who deserves peace of mind and fulfillment.

 Need help with scapegoating?
+Work with me.
 Click here to visit my Scapegoat Counselling page

 Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Scapegoating, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.